bitnami/containers/bitnami/tomcat/README.md

 #### Creating a custom user

-By default, a management user named `user` is created and is not assigned a password.
+By default, a management user named `manager` is created and is not assigned a password.
 Passing the `TOMCAT_PASSWORD` environment variable when running the image for the first time will set the password of this user to the value of `TOMCAT_PASSWORD`.

 Additionally you can specify a user name for the management user using the `TOMCAT_USERNAME` environment variable.
-When not specified, the `TOMCAT_PASSWORD` configuration is applied on the default user (`user`).
+When not specified, the `TOMCAT_PASSWORD` configuration is applied on the default user (`manager`).

 #### Specifying Environment variables using Docker Compose